Moving toward best practice when using propensity score weighting in survey observational studies: Discussion

 Third, WET consistently emerges as the most robust and efficient estimator across diverse overlap conditions and model misspecifications.
 Compared to CVR and MOM, WET demonstrates superior stability and precision, particularly in poor overlap or when models are misspecified.
 This aligns with Kang and Schafer\cite{Kang2007} and Robins et al.\cite{Robins2007}, who suggest that clever covariates can supplement outcome models but fail to address misspecifications under poor overlap, leading to coverage declines as low as 30\%, as shown in Table \ref{PoorOverlapSimulationResults}.
 Moreover, as noted by Robins et al.,\cite{Robins2007} when the CVR is structured with an identity link, it aligns with Targeted Maximum Likelihood Estimation (TMLE) for marginal means but can perform worse than the weighted regression estimator (WET) when both models are misspecified.
-Simulation results and case studies further confirm WET’s robustness, showing lower bias and more reliable coverage in both prospective and retrospective survey designs.
-Case study analyses demonstrate WET’s capacity to mitigate the influence of extreme survey weights, particularly for PATO, deliving stable and interpretable results.
-Overall, WET under W.PS is recommended for complex survey settings, combining efficiency, robustness, and practical reliability.
+Simulation results and case studies further confirm the robustness of WET, showing lower bias and more reliable coverage in both prospective and retrospective survey designs.
+Our case study analyses also demonstrate the capacity of WET to mitigate the influence of extreme survey weights, particularly for PATO.
+Overall, WET under W.PS can be considered as a recommended approach for causal inference with complex surveys.